Resistance Band Workouts 2026: Exercises, Calories & Routine

 How many calories do resistance band workouts burn?

-A 30-minute resistance band workout burns approximately 150 to 350 calories for a 155-pound person, depending on intensity and rest periods.
-Circuit-style band workouts with minimal rest burn toward the higher end.
-Additionally, the EPOC afterburn effect adds 30 to 60 extra calories over the next 24 hours.
+A 30-minute resistance band workout often falls around 120 to 350 calories depending on body weight, intensity, active time, and rest periods.
+Circuit-style workouts with minimal rest burn toward the higher end.
+Do not add a fixed EPOC afterburn number; post-exercise burn varies widely.

 Can you build muscle with resistance bands?